Tomyyy-1337/fileshare/README.md

 ```
 cargo build --profile optimized --features appdata
 ```
-The feature *appdata* configures the programm to write config files in the appdata folder.
+The feature *appdata* configures the program to write config files in the appdata folder.